South Plains Wildlife

 Lubbock, TX 79423

-SPWRC’s Junior Volunteer program was launched in 2003 after Founder Carol Lee visited the Lindsay Wildlife Museum in Concord, California, where they had a thriving and successful JV program.
+SPWRC’s Junior Volunteer (JV) program was launched in 2003 after Founder Carol Lee visited the Lindsay Wildlife Museum in Concord, California, where they had a thriving and successful JV program.

 The purpose for starting this program was to teach appreciation and understanding of our native wildlife species to young people ages 12-17, since they will become our future conservationists, good stewards of the environment, and perhaps have careers working with wildlife.
 Additionally, it allows young people the opportunity to become exposed to wildlife in a safe, non-threatening way.

-young people to learn about wildlife and help with our overall mission of raising, caring for, treating and releasing as many of our wildlife orphans and casualties as possible.
+The JV Program provides practical experience, increased awareness of community needs and helps encourage the spirit of volunteerism in a non-profit agency.
+This program also provides an opportunity for young people to learn about wildlife and help with our overall mission of raising, caring for, treating and releasing as many of our wildlife orphans and casualties as possible.
 We want the “JV” to be a part of our volunteer staff, and not simply sign up because “the parent thinks it would be a good way for the child to spend his/her summer.”

 We ask both the “JV” and a parent to sign a waiver, have it notarized, and bring it with you on the first day you volunteer.
-We don’t allow JV’s to wait out front for their parents - a parent must park and come to the barn to pick up their child.
+We don’t allow JVs to wait out front for their parents - a parent must park and come to the barn to pick up their child.

 Due to the nature of our work it’s important to recognize that hazards exist, and our patients may bite, scratch, poke, kick or otherwise injure you.
 It is for that reason JV’s will have limited contact with our wildlife.